-And child jesus with Madonna, seems like the bird with Michael.
+And the child Jesus with Madonna, seems like the bird with Michael.
 1

-By the way, Martin Schongauer’s original design of the altarpiece underlines Jackson’s posistion on the DANGEROUS cover, which was reserved on the old altarpieces for God.
+By the way, Martin Schongauer’s original design of the altarpiece underlines Michael Jackson’s position on the DANGEROUS cover, which was reserved on the old altarpieces for God.

-The golden halo surrounding them can be seen on the 1473 picture of the saint as well as on the 1991 one.
+The Golden halo surrounding them can be seen on the 1473 picture as well as on the 1991 one.

 The 1991 DANGEROUS cover: Did Michael build a shrine?
 And for whom …?

-As a result, is DANGEROUS a „Michael Jackson shrine“?
+As a result, is the DANGEROUS album cover a „Michael Jackson shrine“?

 In the 1980s, a lot of rumors circulated in the media about the persona Michael Jackson.
-One persisted that he owned in his house a shrine to Elizabeth Taylor.
+One remained that Michael had build in his house a shrine to Elizabeth Taylor.
 Jackson denied.
 Unsuccessfully.
 2

-Then on 26 november 1991 DANGEROUS comes on the turntables in millions of households.
+Then on 26 November 1991 DANGEROUS is released for the turntables in millions of households.
 The album cover is placed against the wall and a „Michael Jackson altar“ is thus unnoticed erected in the living room.

 - site „Madonna im Rosenhag“.
 In: Wikipedia – Die freie Enzyklopädie.
 Bearbeitungsstand: 30.
 Januar 2022, 16:52 UTC.
 URL: https://de.wikipedia.org/w/index.php?title=Madonna_im_Rosenhag&oldid=219704953 (accessed: 21.
 Februar 2022, 13:58 UTC)

-- Campbell, Lisa, The Complete Story of the King of Pop, Campbell, Lisa.
-2012, „Other stories told of a shrine Michael had built to Elizabeth Taylor in his home, in which her movies played twenty-four hours a day.“, APOGEE Publishing, Seite 133
+- Campbell, Lisa, The Complete Story of the King of Pop, 2012: „Other stories told of a shrine Michael had built to Elizabeth Taylor in his home, in which her movies played twenty-four hours a day.“, APOGEE Publishing, page 133